corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/serialization/serialization-default-evolution.md

 `constructor (a: Int, b: Int) : this(a, b, -1, -1, -1)`

-Whilst it may seem trivial which should be picked, it is still ambiguous, thus we use a versioning number in the constructor annotation which gives a strict precedence order to constructor selection.
+Whilst it may seem trivial which should be picked, it is still ambiguous, thus use a versioning number in the constructor annotation which gives a strict precedence order to constructor selection.
 Therefore, the proper form of the example would
 be: